Smiler (album)

-Smiler is the fifth studio album by English rock singer-songwriter Rod Stewart.
-It was released on 4 October 1974 by Mercury Records.
+Smiler is the fifth solo album by English rock singer-songwriter Rod Stewart.
+It was released on 27 September 1974 by Mercury Records.
 It reached number 1 in the UK album chart, and number 13 in the US.
 The album included covers of Chuck Berry, Sam Cooke and Bob Dylan songs, as well as a duet with Elton John of John's song "Let Me Be Your Car".
 Stewart also covered Carole King's "(You Make Me Feel Like) A Natural Woman" where 'Woman' is switched to 'Man'.
-This track was selected for special derision by critics.
-The release of the album itself was held up for five months due to legal problems between Mercury Records and Warner Bros.
+The release of the album was held up for five months due to legal problems between Mercury Records and Warner Bros.
 Records.

 Musicians appearing on the album included members of Stewart's band Faces, as well as frequent collaborators Martin Quittenton (guitars), Pete Sears (bass & keyboards), and Mickey Waller (drums).